department-of-veterans-affairs/va.gov-team/products/platform/customer-support-tracking/product-outline.md

 ### Key Performance Indicators (KPIs)

-- % of customer support requests that are automatically logged and tagged
+- % of customer support requests that are automatically logged and tagged.
-- time it takes to compile customer support reports
+- time it takes to compile customer support reports.
+- % of tracked links that go to platform documentation.

 ------